Best Hotels in Budapest

 Website: www.bud.hu

 Taxis from the airport cost roughly €25–€30 (around HUF 10,000) to downtown.
+Travellers hunting for cheap hotels in Budapest near the terminal often appreciate the short transfer times.
 If you prefer hotels in Budapest near airport, you’ll find several within 10–15 minutes, handy for early flights or quick layovers.
-Some airport hotels even serve local pastries at 5 a.m., a small kindness that bleary-eyed travelers appreciate.
+Many of these properties still offer comfortable hotel rooms in Budapest despite their airport-adjacent pricing.

 The Best Time to Visit Budapest

 Late April to early June and September to October strike the sweet spot.
 The weather’s gentle, the Danube reflects pure light, and the tourist crowds thin out.
+Planning Budapest hotel booking during these shoulder months often unlocks better availability and calmer stays.
 Summer (July–August) brings festivals and higher Budapest hotel prize rates.
 Winter has its charm, too; Christmas markets around Vörösmarty Square sparkle, though daylight fades early.

 Tip: To balance comfort and price, aim for early May or late September.
 Room rates drop by about 20% compared to peak summer.